andreizhirnov/data-conscious-marginal-effects/Stata-examples.md

 ### Plotting marginal effects

-Replace the values of the covariates (except the constitutive terms) with their means and compute the marginal effects.
+Replace the values of the covariates (except the constitutive terms) with their means and compute the marginal effects of polarization.

     use temp,clear
     foreach var of varlist seatshare incompatibility asymmetry {